-According to National Climatic Data Center information (see Appendix G), there was only one report of drought occurring in Ware County (including Waycross) between 01/01/1950 and 5/2/2017.
-However, the U.S. Drought Monitor (http://droughtmonitor.unl.edu) offers more complete data, reporting that some level of drought occurred in Ware County in the majority of years between 2000 and 2017.
+According to NOAA (see Appendix F1.2A), there was only one report of drought occurring in Ware County (including Waycross) between 01/01/1950 and 5/2/20.
+However, the U.S. Drought Monitor (see Appendix F1.2) (http://droughtmonitor.unl.edu) offers more complete data, reporting that some level of drought occurred in Ware County in the majority of years between 2000 and 2022.
 While most of these events were D0 (Abnormally Dry) and D1 (Moderate Drought), there were D4 events (Exceptional Drought) reported in 2011 and 2012, as well as many years with some instance of D3 events (Extreme Drought).
 D2 events (Severe Drought) have occurred in most years since 2000.
-Most recently, in May 2017, between 74 and 76 percent of Ware County was under D3 conditions, and in April 2017 100% of the County was under D1 conditions.